astur/validate-response/README.md

 validator(response);

-// validator throws error if response is invalid, otherwise do nothing.
+// validator throws ValidateResponceError if response is invalid, otherwise do nothing.
-// also validator throws error if response is not instance of http.IncomingMessage.
+// also validator throws TypeError if response is not instance of http.IncomingMessage.

 // validator created without any params will treat every response as valid.
 ```